 Sage is a highly digestive herb that also helps regulate estrogen and is used for relieving the symptoms of premenstrual syndrome (PMS) and menopause.
 Sage also has astringent and antimicrobial properties, which make it excellent for treating sore throats, canker sores, and gum conditions.

-Sage is commonly used to bring flavor to all kind of comforting winter recipes, and it also can be infused and used as a gargle for the relieve of a sore throat.
+Sage is commonly used to bring flavor to all kind of comforting winter recipes, and it also can be infused and used as a sage gargle for sore throat relief.

 Rosemary (Rosmarinus officinalis)